 If the physician is unwilling to do this, please call my office.
 The medical doctor I work with is passionate about helping people optimize health and minimize the need for pharmaceutical drugs.

 Will you wait for government entities and giant corporations to make changes to a broken system or will you step away to find a better way?
 If you’re curious about what that looks like, call the office today, 970-685-8531.
-We are happy to educate you on what we do and how we do it.
+We are happy to educate you on what Functional Nutrition can do and how we partner with you to create a plan.
 Our passion is for a vibrantly healthy community.